Review of the Wildhorn Outfitters Seaview 180 Degree V2 Snorkel Mask

 The snorkel is also shaped differently on top.
 This optimizes the position of the air intake above the water.
 As you’d expect, it’s a top-dry snorkel design that prevents water from getting into the mask and breathing chamber.

-The breathing and snorkel design is called ‘Flowtech’.
+The breathing and snorkel design are called ‘Flowtech’.
 It does deliver on the promise to make breathing easier and position the air intake at a better angle and position.

 Keeping the water out

 The fun at snorkeling stops when you’re wearing a leaky mask.
-Water inside the mask is annoying and makes the experience a hassle.
+Having any water inside the mask is annoying and makes the experience a hassle.

 Yet, as with all dry snorkels, you can overcome the capabilities offered.
-If you dive straight down then the valve can’t close and water can enter through the snorkel into the mask.
-This is an issue that all dry snorkels have and nothing that’s specific to the Seaview 180 v2.
+If you dive straight down then the valve can’t close and water can enter through the snorkel into the full-face snorkel mask.
+This is an issue that all dry snorkels have and nothing that’s specific to the Seaview 180 v2 snorkel mask.

-If you want to dive underwater with this mask then do it at a slight angle and you will be fine.
+If you want to dive underwater with this full-face snorkel mask then do it at a slight angle and you will be fine.
 The snorkel valve can close and it will keep you dry.

-The skirt is thick and soft and made from hypoallergenic silicone.
+The skirt of this full-face snorkel mask is thick and soft and made from hypoallergenic silicone.
 It seals tight against your skin and allows no water to get in.

-Should, under some unforeseen circumstance, water get into the mask then it’s easy to get it out.
+Should, under some unforeseen circumstance, water gets into the full-face snorkel mask then it’s easy to get it out.
 There is a purge valve at the base of the mask.
-Simply lift your head out of the water and the valve opens and the water drains out.
+Simply lift your head out of the water and the valve of the full-face snorkel mask opens and the water drains out.
 No need to panic as it’s a quick and easy way to get any water to flow out.

 The Wildhorn Outfitters Seaview 180 Degree V2 has one of the widest fields of view you can get.
-You get a full 180 degree view through the flat lens.
+You get a full 180-degree view through the flat lens of this full-face snorkel mask.

-Some of the first snorkel masks that provided a wide view used rounded masks.
-This does provide a somewhat more focused view out of the edges but also produces a slight distortion when you look straight out.
+Some of the first snorkel masks that provided a wide view used rounded lenses as part of the full-face snorkel mask.
+This does provide a somewhat more focused view out of the edges but also produces a slight distortion when you look straight out of the full-face snorkel mask.

 A flat lens provides a clearer view looking straight but a slightly distorted view around the edges of your field of view.
-Most times you look straight out and therefore having the better view in this direction provides a lot more benefit compared to less distortion around the edges.
+Most times you look straight out and therefore have a better view with a flat lens in this direction provides a lot more benefit compared to less distortion around the edges.

-Another advantage of the V2 is that it has a separate breathing chamber that directly connects to the snorkel.
-This reduces the accumulation of humid air inside the mask as it never really gets into the mask itself.
+Another advantage of the V2 full-face snorkel mask from Wildhorn Outfitters is that it has a separate breathing chamber that directly connects to the snorkel.
+This reduces the accumulation of humid air inside the full-face snorkel mask as it never really gets into the mask itself.

 This by itself reduces the chances of fog building up on the lens.
-A specifically designed air flow system inside the mask does the rest and keeps the lens fog-free in pretty much any condition.
+A specifically designed airflow system inside the full-face snorkel mask does the rest and keeps the lens fog-free in pretty much any condition.

 Optimized Camera Mount

 Nearly all other full-face masks that have an Action camera mount have it on the top of the mask.
-At first you might think that this is the best position you could have.
-It’s in the same direction as your mask and it’s not anywhere in your view.
+At first, you might think that this is the best position you could have.
+It’s in the same direction as your snorkel mask and it’s not anywhere in your view.

-However, there’s one problem with that position.
+However, there’s one problem with that position on the snorkel mask.
 If you’re not keeping your head flat in the water but lift it up a little, then your camera comes out of the water and films what happens above the water instead of what’s going on underwater.

 The 2nd version of the Seaview 180 takes care of that issue with the mount of the action camera being on the side of the mask.
 This keeps it out of your field of vision while it also ensures that the camera is underwater all the time.